A Guide to the Right Protein Powder for You07.20.2021

 Whey comes from cow’s milk and is easy to digest for those who do not have any digestive issues related to lactose consumption.
-It contains all the essential amino acids and can be easily digested and used by our bodies.
+It contains all the essential amino acids our body requires.

 Look for a whey protein powder with at least 50% protein.

-Casein also comes from cow’s milk and is popular with people that like to take their protein supplement before bed, since it digests more slowly.
-You’ll find it mostly in two forms: micellar casein (an isolate) and hydrolysed casein.
+Casein also comes from cow’s milk that you’ll find mostly in two forms: micellar casein (an isolate) and hydrolysed casein.

-With casein, the amino acids stay intact and don’t break down as much, keeping you full and energised for longer.
+With casein, the amino acids stay intact and don’t break down as much.

 Other animal protein powders